- Beneficios para empleados

 Understanding mandatory benefits laws will help you evaluate the most appropriate policy that satisfies employees and your bottom line.

-This article addresses legally required employee benefits under U.S. federal law and select state-mandated benefits.
-Employers should review their obligations under state and local laws, which may provide additional mandated benefits.
+This article addresses benefits employers may be legally required to offer certain employees under applicable U.S. federal laws and select state-laws.
+Employers may wish to consult with legal counsel and are advised to review their obligations under all applicable federal, state and local laws, which may address mandated benefits for covered employees.

 What Are Statutory Benefits?

-Statutory benefits are full-time employee benefits required by law.
-Employee benefits fall into two categories: those required by law (statutory benefits) and those an employer voluntarily offers.
-The U.S. Bureau of Labor Statistics states that “legally required benefits provide workers and their families with retirement income and medical care, mitigate economic hardship resulting from the loss of work and disability, and cover liabilities resulting from workplace injuries and illnesses.”
+Statutory benefits are employee benefits required by law and may apply to both full-time employee and part-time employees, depending on the specific program and jurisdiction.
+Employee benefits can fall into one of two categories: those required by law (statutory benefits) and those that an employer may choose to voluntarily offer.
+According to the U.S. Bureau of Labor Statistics, "legally required benefits provide workers and their families with retirement income and medical care, mitigate economic hardship resulting from the loss of work and disability, and cover liabilities resulting from workplace injuries and illnesses.”

 Let's break down which employee benefits are required by law in more detail.